henrylewis2004/Code-Geass-SRPG/readme.md

 ## Future-Work
 The most obvious area of future additions is more assets, specifically 3D assets.
 Additionally, new levels covering later episodes and key events of the show could be added - I initially started the project with [The Shinjuku Incident](https://codegeass.fandom.com/wiki/Skirmish_in_Shinjuku_Ghetto) and [The Battle of Narita](https://codegeass.fandom.com/wiki/Battle_of_Narita) as key inspiration.
+Further inspection of the game's loading times might also warrant success as they can be quite slow on weaker machines, likely due to the usage of *preloading* and *@onready* values.
+Further optimisation would be a valuable improvement.

 ### Asset Contribution Ideas
 | Asset Type | Name |